Success! TRAVEL24 has been applied to your cart.

 That's why lipids such as coconut oil facilitate Malassezia growth and can worsen your seborrheic dermatitis or dandruff.

 The bottom line is this: Some people report using coconut oil.
-According to them, it has helped to eliminate dandruff and treat seborrheic dermatitis symptoms.
+According to them, it has helped to eliminate dandruff and reduce seborrheic dermatitis symptoms.
 But many others have reported worsening seborrheic dermatitis flare-ups after coconut oil application to the skin.

 That said, when you use coconut oil on your skin and scalp, you're risking flare-ups and symptom aggravation when there are, in fact, other safer oils and remedies available.
 These options are less likely to be food and fuel for the Malassezia species.